Fossil record of fire: Ecological effects of wildfire

 The effects of wildfire on Earth are broad and can be traced back to the Silurian period.
-Some common effects of wildfires are summarized as follows:
+Some common effects of wildfires are:

-Disturbance - wildfire is a naturally occurring agent of disturbance that affects the natural environment and leads to the destruction of terrestrial ecosystems.
+Disturbance – Wildfires are naturally occurring agents of disturbance that affect the natural environment and lead to the destruction of terrestrial ecosystems.
 Fire systems have contributed significantly in shaping the vegetation structure on Earth.
-For instance, the first record of fire disturbance on ecosystem functions dates back to 10 million years ago during which increased fire activity destroyed woodland vegetation and created favorable space for the spread of C4 plants.
-This activity destroys the vegetation structure (species composition) and consequently decreases ecosystem functions and services.
+For instance, the first record of fire disturbance to ecosystem functions dates back to 10 million years ago, during which increased fire activity destroyed woodland vegetation and created favorable space for the spread of C4 plants.
+This activity destroys the vegetation structure and species composition and consequently decreases ecosystem functions and services.

-Ghost forests - high fire events in forest vegetation can lead to ghost forests.
+Ghost forests – High fire events in forest vegetation can lead to ghost forests.
 Ghost forests are former forest regions that are composed of dead and dried trees with declining ecosystem functions and services.

-Increased erosion - fire activities cause destruction of vegetation cover - grassland - leading to the exposure of the topsoil to agents of erosion such as water and wind.
-This process (erosion) wash away the topsoil, nutrients, minerals and other biological organisms.
-Thereby leaving the soil poor in nutrients and not suitable for agricultural and domestic activities.
+Increased erosion – Fire activities cause destruction of vegetation cover, leading to the exposure of the topsoil to agents of erosion such as water and wind.
+This erosion washes away the topsoil, nutrients, minerals, and other biological organisms, thereby leaving the soil poor in nutrients and thus unsuitable for agricultural and domestic activities.

-Heterogeneous landscape - increased fire activity can cause the destruction and alteration of homogeneous landscapes, leading to a heterogeneous landscape.
-For example, the destruction of 20% of a forest area by fire promotes the spread of grasses and change in the forest structure and species composition.
+Heterogeneous landscape – Increased fire activity can cause the destruction and alteration of homogeneous landscapes, leading to a heterogeneous landscape.
+For example, the destruction of 20% of a forest area by fire promotes the spread of grasses and a change in the forest structure and species composition.
 Similarly, the destruction of a grassland by fire activity facilitates the washing of the topsoil by erosion and a loss of plant community and ecosystem services.

-Loss of moisture - the frequency and intensity of fire activity can cause a loss in plant moisture content and decrease moisture availability for plant uptake due to vegetation and habitat destruction.
+Loss of moisture – The frequency and intensity of fire activity can cause a loss in plant moisture content and decrease moisture availability for plant uptake due to vegetation and habitat destruction.

-Destruction of forest canopy and understory vegetation - fire activities of low intensity (also known as surface fire) can cause the destruction of forest understory vegetation particularly grasses and herbaceous plants.
-The effects of such low fire intensity is more on the forest understory vegetation but less on forest trees (only affects tree barks).
-On the other hand, wildfire activities can cause the destruction of forest canopies which opens a window for understory vegetation to flourish given the amount of direct sunlight received.
+Destruction of forest canopy and understory vegetation – Fire activities of low intensity, also known as surface fire, can cause the destruction of forest understory vegetation, particularly grasses and herbaceous plants.
+Low fire intensity has a greater effect on the forest understory vegetation compared to forest trees, as it only affects tree bark, due to bark's insulating properties.
+On the other hand, wildfire activities can cause the destruction of forest canopies, which opens a window for understory vegetation to flourish due to the sudden increase in the amount of direct sunlight received.